chanzuckerberg/napari-segmentation-workshop/_sources/workflow/allencell.md

 ## What does this plugin do?

-The Allen Cell Segmenter consists of a *pre-designed* classical image segmentation workflow for many types cellular components, and **3D data** sets.
+The Allen Cell Segmenter consists of a *pre-designed* classical image segmentation workflow for many types of cellular components, and **3D data** sets.
 It allows you to choose your workflow from a library of images which most resemble your own data, and then adjust parameters within the workflow steps to optimize the segmentation quality of the data that results.

 The plugin workflow itself is broken into 3 discrete parts:
 - **Preprocessing** >